ouspg/LLM-Hackathon/README.md

 Repository for OUSPG LLM Hackathon.
 ## TODO:
 - Giskard Scan takes 1hr+ (Phi3; No GPU).
 Is it possible to select only part scan?
+   - A lot of the Giskard Scans failed due to "TypeError: list indices must be integers or slices, not str".
+Any known fixes?
 - Figure out Giskard Dataset
 - Add Giskard to Docker Container
 - Write documentations on how to operate them (with examples).